jpeach/zfsd/README.md

 zfsd - ZFS Daemon
 =================

-zfsd is a daemon that manages ZFS storage pools and exposes then via API plugins.
+zfsd is a daemon that manages ZFS storage pools and exposes them via API plugins.